DNS-OARC/dnsjit/README.md

 set and may be changed or removed.

 The following Lua module categories exists:
-- dnsjit.core
-  Core modules for handling things like logging, DNS messages and receiver/receive functionality.
+- `dnsjit.core`: Core modules for handling things like logging, DNS messages and receiver/receive functionality.
-- dnsjit.input
-  Input modules used to read DNS messages in various ways.
+- `dnsjit.input`: Input modules used to read DNS messages in various ways.
-- dnsjit.filter
-  Filter modules to process or manipulate DNS messages.
+- `dnsjit.filter`: Filter modules to process or manipulate DNS messages.
-- dnsjit.output
-  Output modules used to display DNS message, export to various formats or replay them against other targets.
+- `dnsjit.output`: Output modules used to display DNS message, export to various formats or replay them against other targets.

 See each category's man-page for more information.